AES-256

 Feature · Medspa EMR software

 The chart is the product.
-Demographics, protocols, allergies, consent, SOAP, photos, prescriptions, modelled as structured objects, not free-text blobs.
+Demographics, treatment plans, allergies, consent capture, SOAP notes, before/after photos, prescriptions, modelled as structured objects, not free-text blobs.
+That structure is what separates medspa EMR software from a general-purpose note pad.

 Identifiers, emergency contacts, insurance.
-Every PHI field encrypted at rest with AES-256-GCM envelope keys.
+Every PHI field uses encryption at rest with AES-256-GCM envelope keys rotated quarterly.

 Neuromodulators, fillers, laser, body contouring, IV therapy.
-Templates per modality with contraindications wired in.
+Multi-visit treatment plans with contraindications, dosing ladders, and post-care wired in.

-Structured allergen list, interaction flags, and red banners across booking, patient header, and staff mobile app.
+Structured allergen list, interaction flags, and red banners across booking, patient header, and the staff mobile app.
+NDF-RT coded.

 Signed consent linked to the specific appointment, provider, and treatment.
-Immutable with version history per CPSO/CNO.
+Immutable with version history per CPSO and CNO standards.

 Supabase private bucket, 1-hour signed URLs, PhotoConsent gate on every upload.
 Revocation propagates in under 60 seconds.

-Subjective, Objective, Assessment, Plan, structured fields plus free-text.
-Immutable after signoff with signed revision log.
+Subjective, Objective, Assessment, Plan.
+Structured fields plus free-text, immutable after signoff with a signed revision log.

 Every read, write, and export flows through auditPHIAccess().
-Retained 7 years.
-Includes staff ID, purpose, IP, device, and jurisdiction.
+Retained seven years.
+Captures staff ID, purpose, IP, device, and jurisdiction.

-At rest every PHI field is AES-256-GCM with quarterly key rotation.
+At rest every PHI field uses encryption at rest with AES-256-GCM and quarterly key rotation.
 In transit, TLS 1.3 only.
 All PHI resident in Canadian regions; cross-border transfer requires explicit consent and a documented PIA per Quebec Law 25.

 Encryption at rest